noelex/GeographicLib.NET/README.md

   - Fixed typos in `Ellipsoid`.
 (Renamed `SecondFlatterning` to `SecondFlattening` and `ThirdFlatterning` to `ThirdFlattening`)

 - **FIX**
-  - Fixed the issue that `Freeze` method in `AlbersEqualArea`, `LambertConformalConic` and `PolarStereographic` was not working correctly.
+  - Fixed an issue that `Freeze` method in `AlbersEqualArea`, `LambertConformalConic` and `PolarStereographic` was not working correctly.
   - Fixed duplicate instantiation of `WGS84` and `GRS80` static properties defined in `NormalGravity`.
   - [Add missing support for World Magnetic Model Format v2](https://github.com/noelex/GeographicLib.NET/issues/17).